 Victims of drunk driving or DUI accidents may have a valid claim against the entity responsible for the driver’s intoxication.
 This is called a “dram shop claim.”
 If a valid claim does exist, the victims need to act within a year of the crash.

-Arizona has criminal statutes that punish individuals who operate motor vehicles while impaired.
-Arizona also has civil statutes to compensate injury victims of drunk driving and punish the businesses that overserved the driver.
+of drunk driving and punish the businesses that overserved the driver.
 In some cases, injuries are caused by a person leaving a commercial establishment that serves alcohol.
 If that person drives intoxicated and causes a crash, the establishment that served the driver could be liable for injuries and damages.
 Thus, the injury victim makes two claims: one against the drunk driver and one against the establishment.

 ARS § 4-311 provides for liability of a licensee—think bar, night club, restaurant, liquor store—who sold spirituous liquor either to a purchaser who was obviously intoxicated or under the legal drinking age (without requesting identification with proof of age or with knowledge that the person was under the legal drinking age).
 The statute of limitation on a dram shop claim is 1 year from the date of the incident.
 See Andrews, ex rel.
 Woodard v.
 Eddie’s Place, 199 Ariz.
 240 (App.
 2000).
-Claims under common law negligence, as opposed to dram shop claims pursuant to the statute, can be brought within two years.
-Id.
-However, like with dog bites, there are significant benefits to adhering to the one year deadline.

 What does this mean in legal terms?

 In legal terms, a cause of action accrues and the statute of limitations begins to run at the time an injury victim knew or reasonably should have known of another’s injurious conduct.
 Wyckoff v.
 Mogollon Health Alliance, 232 Ariz.
 588, 591, ¶ 9 (App.
 2013).
+In most cases, the time limit starts to run on the date of injury.

 Although an injury victim need not know all the facts to trigger accrual, he or she “must at least possess a minimum requisite of knowledge sufficient to identify that a wrong occurred and caused injury.”
 Walk v.
 Ring, 202 Ariz.
 310, 316, ¶ 22 (2002) (quoting Doe v.
 Roe, 191 Ariz.
 313, 323, ¶ 32 (1998)).